microlib-org/llm_microlibs/README.md

 can be used to load future layers into the GPU memory, which allows extremely fast run of full, unquantized LLMs on even on consumer grade hardware.

+Every part is just a standard PyTorch `nn.Module`.

 A similar time per token currently cannot be achieved with libraries such as `accelerate` or PyTorch distributed, because they only preallocate once on the GPU and do not reload future layers while current layer is idle.